 The model's implications for trade can be summarized by estimating a gravity regression of the model implied trade flows on each region's income, the distance between the two regions, and a dummy variable for whether the two regions are in the same country.
 I also run the regression with the actual trade flows, and then compare the coefficients on the border dummy variable.
-The estimated border dummy coefficient from the regression with the model implied trade is more than 2/3 of the coefficient from the regression with the actual trade.
-The border effect is the exponential of that coefficient; the model can explain almost 3/8 of the border effect.
-On both dimensions, the border coefficient and the border effect, the model explains a good deal of intra-national and international trade flows from international trade costs of just 14.8 percent.
-To assess the "value added" of multi-stage production, I calibrate and solve a one-stage version of the model that is a special case of the Eaton and Kortum (2002) model.
-The one-stage model can explain less than 1/3 of the border coefficient and only 1/9 of the border effect.
+The exponential of this coefficient is the border effect; the model can explain more than 2/5 of the border effect.
+To assess the "value-added" of multi-stage production, I calibrate and solve a one-stage version of the model that is a special case of the Eaton and Kortum (2002) model.
+The one-stage model can explain only 1/6 of the border effect.